Positive, Minus & Interesting Reflection

 Positive:

-Students were highly engaged, all participated
+Students were highly engaged, and all participated

 Minus: